hn5092/KAP-manual/en/security/column.en.md

 Column-level access control needs to be set by project basis.
 That means even if you load the same Hive or KAFKA table from data source twice in different projects, column-level access control needs to be set independently for those two projects.

-Before you set column-level permission for a user, please ensure that the user has the access permission to the project.
+Before you set column-level Access Control for a user, please ensure that the user has the access control to the project.

 ### Manage Column-level Access Control